nodejs/node/doc/api/crypto.markdown

 ### crypto.timingSafeEqual(a, b)

-Returns true if a is equal to b, without leaking timing information that would help an attacker guess one of the values.
+Returns true if `a` is equal to `b`, without leaking timing information that would help an attacker guess one of the values.
 This is suitable for comparing secret values like authentication cookies or
 [capability urls](http://www.w3.org/TR/capability-urls/).